Rhythmne/Hocus-Focus/README.md

 # Hocus-Focus
 Hocus Focus is a playful productivity toolkit designed for ADHD brains.
-From to-do lists to Pomodoro timers, it’s your daily spellbook for getting sh*t done.
+From to-do lists to Pomodoro timers, it’s your daily spellbook for getting stuff done.